biocypher/project-template/README.md

 If you don't want to publish your package to PyPI, you can also install it from GitHub using the respective functions of poetry or pip.

+### Further reading / code

+If you want to see a second example of the workflow, check our [CollecTRI](https://github.com/biocypher/collectri) pipeline.
+Its README describes the process of data assessment and adapter creation in more detail.

 ## 🐳 Docker